hcleung35/SRGAN_Cramer/README.md

 ### Our Contribution

-- Apply the Cramer framework to SRGAN
+- Apply Cramer distance as adversarial loss to SRGAN, the unbiased sample gradients lead to a improved local minimum.
-- Eliminate the pre-train process since the Cramer GAN converges to the right minimum.
+- Eliminate the pre-train process as Cramer distance lead to stable training.
-- Change the output of discriminator(SRGAN_d) to energy loss vector instead of logit.
 - Apply our model to video super-resolution.

 ### Training Dataset and Pre-trained VGG